 Transfer hours accepted toward completion of student’s program will count as hours attempted and completed.

 Students may repeat a previously passed course once.
 Students may repeat a failed course until it is passed.
 All repeated courses will be counted against the maximum number of hours allowed.
 The most recent grade received will be calculated in the student’s GPA.

 Financial aid will be awarded for up to 30 credit hours of remedial coursework.

 Reinstatement of Financial Aid

 - Petition the Financial Aid Appeals Committee in writing for reinstatement of financial assistance.
-This appeal must be approved, and the student must be making satisfactory progress at the end of the next term or be meeting the requirements of the academic plan provided by the Appeals Committee.
+This appeal must be approved, and the student must be making satisfactory progress at the end of the next term or be meeting the requirements of the academic plan provided by the Financial Aid Appeals Committee.

-Students whose aid is cancelled may appeal this decision ONLY if there are EXTENUATING circumstances.
+Students whose aid is cancelled may appeal this decision only if there are extenuating circumstances.
 To appeal, the student must complete and return the appeal form to the UACCM Financial Aid Office in writing within the designated timeframe indicated on the student’s notification letter.
-The appeal should include a statement explaining the requestfor financial aid reinstatement and an explanation of the reasons for the request.
+The appeal should include a statement explaining the request for financial aid reinstatement and an explanation of the reasons for the request.
 Additionally, the student must explain what circumstances have now changed that will assist the student in making satisfactory progress.
 Supporting documentation should be attached whenever possible.
 Once the appeal has been submitted, the committee will review the appeal to determine whether or not circumstances beyond the student’s control prevented him/her from maintaining satisfactory progress.
 Appeals that are approved are not retroactive to previous semesters.
 The Financial Aids Appeal Committee is appointed by the Vice Chancellor for Student Services.
 The decision of the Financial Aid Appeal Committee is final.